exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 [1, 2, 3, 9]
 ```

-Another way to add an item to the list is to `.insert()` an item.
-This method gives you the ability to add the item at particular index in the list.
+Rather than appending, the `insert()` method gives you the ability to add the item to a _specific index_ in the list.

 `.insert()` takes 2 parameters:

-1. index of the item _before which_ you want the new item to appear
+1. the index of the item before which you want the new item to appear
 2. the item to be inserted

-Note: if the given index is 0, the item will be added to front of the list.
-If the supplied index is greater than or equal to the length of the list, the item will be added in the last position, and is the equivalent of using `.append()`.
+Note: If the given index is 0, the item will be added to the start of the list.
+If the supplied index is greater than the last index of the list, the item will be added in the last position, this is the equivalent of using the `append()` method.

 ```python
 >>> numbers = [1, 2, 3]